 A general medical and surgical hospital located in Vermont with 100 beds providing for approximately 25,000 Emergency Room visits and 3,200 inpatient admissions had a legacy CDI program reviewing only 29% of total cases with about 2% had a positive adjustment after review.
 The facility looked to an outside firm to identify the root cause of poor performance and provide a framework for improvement.

-Mazars USA was engaged to assist the facility in the evaluation of current CDI workflows, policy and procedures and systems impacting output, and the identification of steps to improve performance as well as reflect accurate patient acuity and need for resource use.
+Mazars in the US was engaged to assist the facility in the evaluation of current CDI workflows, policy and procedures and systems impacting output, and the identification of steps to improve performance as well as reflect accurate patient acuity and need for resource use.

 In today’s challenging payment environment, it is essential for healthcare organizations to develop an efficient and effective CDI process with the understanding that while not every CDI intervention may lead to increased reimbursement, highly accurate documentation can help the facility to attain higher Quality and Mortality scoring, prevent denials and illustrate the personalized medical decision-making, care delivery and need for resource use while in the facility.